2024 Solar Incentives Guide for Upper Arlington, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
-Different types of incentives, like discounts, cash back or monthly utility bill credits, might be available to you.
-Some incentives may be provided via the state of Ohio, by your utility company or by county or municipality, while others are federal.
-Some broad categories of solar incentives include:
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Various kinds of incentives, such as discounts, cash back or monthly utility bill credits, might be available to you.
+Certain incentives may be offered by the Ohio government, by your utility company or by county or municipality, while other incentives are federal.
+You might qualify for any of the following types of solar incentives:

-• Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have a net metering agreement with your Upper Arlington utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar panels are up and running.
+If you have in place a net metering agreement with your Upper Arlington utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you might get refunded a percentage of the value.

 Best Solar Financing